southsidedean/using-kubectl-generate-yaml-manifests/README.md

 *Repeat as desired, with the other IP addresses.*

-The NGINX web server in our `nginx-pod` Pods respond with the default web page.
+The NGINX web servers in our `my-nginx-deployment` Pods respond with the default web page.
 Everything appears to be working as expected with our `my-nginx-deployment` deployment.

 ***Transition***